Guru & Avalokiteshvara: The Remainder of the Text

 by having the urges that bring me to act be in accord with (understanding) the cause and effect of lustrous and murky (behavior).

-And when we use this word fear here, there are two types of fear:
+Further, when we use this word fear here, there are two types of fear:

-So what we want to do is put this direction in our life, working to attain the true stoppings of suffering and its causes on our mental continuum and the states of mind, the understanding, that will bring us to that and result from that – the way the Buddhas have in full and arya Sangha has in part.
-That’s the direction we want to go in.
+What we want to do is put this direction in our life, working to attain the true stoppings of suffering and its causes on our mental continuum and the states of mind, the understanding, that will bring us to that and the result from that, the way the Buddhas have in full and the arya Sangha has in part.
+That’s the direction we want to go in, and so what we want to do is to go in that direction to avoid the gross suffering – out of the three types of suffering, that’s the suffering of suffering – it is to have the urges that bring me to act…

-In accordance with our understanding the cause and effect:
+In accordance with our understanding the cause and effect

 • If we act in a compulsively negative way, it brings unhappiness.
 It’s self-destructive.